Applying for an Accelerated Core Math Course

 1. You must have a grade of A in your current mathematics class, and a strong academic profile overall.

-For 2024, we will consider requests from students who wish to repeat a math course.
+2. Generally speaking, you cannot repeat a math course you have already taken.
+It is possible to petition for an exception.
 Please include an explanation of your circumstances in your ATDP application as part of your Letter of Interest.

 3. Your Teacher Referral Form must be completed by your current mathematics teacher.

-As noted above, acceptance and placement into all accelerated mathematics courses is contingent upon successful passing of a written diagnostic test.
-If you are unable to take the test on May 21, the acceptance letter will provide instructions on scheduling a date for a makeup test.
-Results will be mailed and posted online the week after testing.
+As noted above, acceptance and placement is conditional and only considered confirmed upon successful passing of the online diagnostic test.
+If you are unable to take the test on the date above, instructions will be emailed out shortly after for scheduling a date for a makeup test.
+Results will be posted online the week after testing.

 Students who do not pass their placement test remain admitted to the program.
 We will work with these students to find a more suitable course placement.
 Please note that these additional admissions requirements pertain to students applying for accelerated mathematics courses only; they do not pertain to half-year equivalent math courses.